Registration for the current session is now closed. Thanks for your interest!

 What is the time commitment for participation?

-Our first round of workshops will begin May 4, 2020.
+Workshops will begin June 29, 2020.
 The workshop process will take place over a two week period.
-Participants will be expected to attend two virtual meetings over Zoom.
-Scheduling of virtual meetings will be handled based on the availability of all members of each small group.
-We recognize that schedules are challenging as we all juggle responsibilities and commitments, so students concerned about their ability to participate should reach out to the leaders of their small group for assistance.
+Participants will be expected to attend virtual meetings over Zoom.
+Scheduling of virtual meetings will be handled based on the availability of all members of each group.

 Do I have to present my work?

-All participants will be asked to share their work with their small group workshop to receive feedback.
+All participants will be asked to share their work within their group workshop to receive feedback.
 Students will have the option at the end of the program to record their work to be shared via Court’s social media channels to the broader community.
-If students do not want anyone outside their small group to see their work, they do not have to record and share more broadly.
+If students do not want anyone outside their small group to see their work, they do not have to share more broadly.

 What is the cost to participate?